-access to RX/TX descriptors is direct.
+have direct access to RX/TX descriptors .

 use Linux user space device enablers (UIO or VFIO) driver for specific control changes (interrupts configuration)

-Hence user applications can configure directly - from Linux user space where they are running - the NIC cards they are using.
+Hence user applications can configure directly the NIC cards they are using from Linux user space where they are running.

 A first configuration phase is using Poll Mode Drivers and DPDK library to configure DPDK rings buffers into Linux user space.
 Next, incoming packets will be automatically transferred with DMA (Direct Memory Access) mechanism from NIC physical RX queues in NIC memory to DPDK RX rings buffer in host memory.
 DMA (Direct Memory Access) is also used to transfer outgoing packets from DPDK TX rings buffer in host memory to NIC physical TX queues in NIC memory.
 DMA offloads expensive memory operations, such as large copies or scatter-gather operations, from the CPU.

-Direct Memory Access
+Direct Memory Access (DMA)

 Direct Memory Access (DMA) allows PCI devices to read (write) data from (to) memory without CPU intervention.
 This is a fundamental requirement for high performance devices.

 DMA is a mechanism that is using a specific hardware controller to manage read and write operation into the main system memory (RAM: Random Access Memory).
 This mechanism which is totally independent of the central processing unit (CPU) and does not consume any CPU resource.
 A DMA transfer is used to manage data transfer.
-DMA transfer triggered by the CPU and is working in background using the specific hardware resource (DMA controller).
+DMA transfer is triggered by the CPU and is working in background using the specific hardware resource (DMA controller).

 DPDK rings and NIC buffers are synchronized with DMA.
 DPDK application can access transparently to NIC packets in user space reading or writing data in DPDK rings.